mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

   #
   [ query_max_series: <int>  | default: 50 ]

-  # Minimum number of samples that are guaranteed to available for executing the queries
+  # Minimum number of samples that are guaranteed to be available for executing the queries
   # of the updater.
-It is expressed as proportion of `--query.max-samples` and takes a value
+It is expressed as a proportion of `--query.max-samples` and takes a value
   # between 0 to 1.
 A smaller value means smaller batch sizes.
   #
   # Default value is 0.5
   #
   [ query_min_samples: <float>  | default: 0.5 ]

-  # Compute units that have total life time less than this value will be deleted from
+  # Compute units that have a total lifetime less than this value will be deleted from
-  # TSDB to reduce number of labels and cardinality
+  # TSDB to reduce the number of labels and cardinality.
   #
   # Default value `0s` means no compute units will be purged.
   #